 Am I lacking vitamin B1?

-* Do you eat too few whole grains and legumes?
+* Do you eat too few whole grain products and legumes?

 * Do you drink alcohol regularly?